Author: Perspective Ministries

 - Help her yard to be cold weather ready by pruning bushes, raking leaves, and adding a new layer of mulch or pine straw.

-- Don’t forget her on the holidays, fall is a time of family celebrations, this can leave the widow feeling lonelier than ever.
+- Don’t forget her on the holidays, fall is a time of family celebrations, and this can leave the widow feeling lonelier than ever.
 Invite her and her kids to your fall family fun days or invite her to come around your Thanksgiving table.
 Remember, she may say no, but the invitation means she hasn’t been forgotten.

 - Sit with her.
-Start a pot of coffee or tea and talk with her about how she is feeling about the transitioning of seasons and potential changing of traditions without her husband.
+Start a pot of coffee or tea and talk with her about how she is feeling about the transitioning of seasons and the potential changing of traditions without her husband.
 Be intentional about helping them think through potentially difficult days and weeks ahead.

 - Send her gift cards: food and gas are always needed.

 - Set up a time to help her Christmas shop, run errands, or babysit, so she can prepare for the holidays.